 This would be great news for Florida, as FanDuel is always among the best online sportsbooks.
 They offer some of the most competitive lines in the industry, a stacked promotional schedule, plenty of banking options, and almost any sport you can think of.
 FanDuel’s desktop sportsbook and mobile apps are both extremely easy to use for both rookies and veteran bettors and would be a great fit for the state.

 Almost everything that was said about FanDuel can also be said about DraftKings Online Sportsbook.
 DraftKings Sportsbook is available in many states, and has the money to outbid most of the competition if it comes down to it.
 DraftKings would be a great addition to the Florida market with their seemingly endless promotional offerings, huge selection of betting options, and an easy-to-use desktop sportsbook/mobile app.

 DraftKings does not have any current ties to Florida, but they usually find a way in.
 DraftKings has shown that they are dedicated to being the top online sportsbook in the US and Florida would be a huge step in that direction.

 Caesars is already present in Florida via their retail casino, Isle Casino Pompano Park located just 20 minutes North of Fort Lauderdale.
-Caesars showed their willingness to stay competitive when they merged with William Hill in 2020.
+Caesars showed its willingness to stay competitive when they merged with William Hill in 2020.
 When it comes to gaining access in Florida, Caesars Sportsbook may have an advantage over the competition since they already do retail business in the state.

 This one may be a bit of a long shot as they have no ties to Florida and have not shown the same “anything it takes” attitude that DraftKings and FanDuel have.
 Regardless, we would not count out a combination of one of the largest sports media companies, FOX Sports, and one of the biggest online gambling companies in the world, The Stars Group.
 It seems that FOX Bet tends to lean more towards regulated markets that offer both online casinos, poker, and sports betting, but the sheer volume of potential customers may motivate FOX Bet to try to get in on the action.